TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/2_monitoring_voltage_and_current.md

 Coincidentally, the **Buck** converter used has a shunt resistor built-in on its back and uses it internally to measure the output current.
 The shunt resistor is connected in series between **GND** input and **GND** output: the other two *ADC* inputs (*AIN2* and *AIN3*) are therefore connected to the **output GND** and the **input GND**.

+Since the voltage drop typically is a very low voltage, no additional *voltage divider* is required here.

 > [!NOTE]
 > Should you *not* find a big black *R050* *shunt resistor* on the back of your **Buck** converter then you might be using a different model.
 >